Following the acquisition, Onfido is now known as Entrust.Read more

 SDK UI Customization Guide

-The Entrust IDV SDKs introduced in 2025 bring an updated design system for the SDK's UI, which offers new customization options to integrators.
+The latest Entrust IDV SDKs for mobile bring an updated design system for the SDKs' UI, which offers new customization options to integrators.

 This guide lists the customization options offered via the SDK's theme interface.